 Overall cargo volumes were flat at 4.1 million tonnes with non-containerised volume falling due to tougher market conditions in China for logs, timber and pulp exports, and increased containerisation of pulp.

-Napier Port Chief Executive Garth Cowie says, “This year we processed for the first time ever more than a quarter of a million TEUs.
-This was achieved despite the significant loss of dairy volume due to the rearrangement of the supply chain by Fonterra.
+Napier Port Chief Executive Garth Cowie said, “This year we processed for the first time ever more than a quarter of a million TEUs.
+This was achieved despite the significant loss of dairy volume due to the rearrangement of the supply chain by Fonterra.”

 “Against this environment of investment and growth, we also improved our health and safety performance with no lost-time injuries.
-This is a huge credit to all our staff,” says Mr Cowie.
+This is a huge credit to all our staff,” said Mr Cowie.

 “Looking ahead to the next financial year we expect to see an increase in apple volumes and water exports, which should help offset the further loss we expect from the dairy sector,” Mr Cowie said.